Shan-e-Shafiq/Shan-e-Shafiq/README.md

 # 💫 About Me:
-A passionate full stack developer
+Hi there , I am Shan, a passionate full stack developer

 ## 🌐 Socials: